 Government Efficiency and Effectiveness

-The Hawthorn Foundation, with its membership's non-partisan support, is working in partnership with the State of Missouri, Governor Greitens, and Missouri’s COO Drew Erdmann to increase the effectiveness and efficiency of our state government.
+The Hawthorn Foundation, with its membership's non-partisan support, is working in partnership with the state of Missouri and the governor's office to increase the effectiveness and efficiency of our state government.
 Hawthorn is bringing together private, nonprofit and public sector leaders from across the state in a variety of strategic initiatives to improve Missouri’s competitiveness.
 The Governor’s Innovation Task Force was the first of these efforts.

 Missouri Fleet Management